divu050704/Terminal_hacks/README.md

 # Terminal hacks
-Make a full use of terminal and open different sort of files via terminal
+Make a full use of terminal and open different sort of files via terminal on linux